 Chronic conditions are any condition which is incurable but can be managed through long term medication.
 We currently consider any treatment that lasts longer than 3 months, a chronic treatment.

-Chronic treatments may be subject to clinical protocols.
+Chronic treatments may be subject to clinical protocols and limited to R1000pa less any amount claimed for vaccinations.

 Yes.
 As long as your pet is within the borders of the Republic of South Africa, your pet will be covered.
 We are not currently able to offer cover to areas outside of the R.S.A.